wongzc/learning-notes/Notes/Network/Network-01-intro.md

     2. transport layer
         - TCP, UDP
-            - TCP:
+            - TCP (Transmission Control Protocol):
                 1. flow control
                 2. timeout retransmission
                 3. congestion control
             - UDP:
                 1. faster
         - network support for application layer
-        - data sent by application layer if bigger than MSS ( largest length og TCP segment), need to seperate into different segment
+        - data sent by application layer if bigger than MSS ( largest length of TCP segment), need to seperate into different segment
-            - if any segment lost/ corrputed, resend only the segment
+            - if any segment lost/ corrupted, resend only the segment
             - need to specify port on device to send, as many application on device is receving as well.

-    3. network layer
+    3. network layer/ internet layer
         - IPV4, IPV6
-        - the actual data transfer between device
+        - the actual data transfer between device, from 1 to 1
         - using IP ( internet protocol), translate message into IP data
             - if bigger than MTU (1500 byte) will split again
             - each split wtih TCP head, IP head, MAC head ( MAC not include in MTU)